 LOCATION: 1255 Bellevue Ave, Los Angeles, CA 90026

 The investigation leads to this house on N Bronson Ave, which has since been destroyed by fires.
-It will inevitably be demolished altogether soon.
+What’s left of the house is still standing, but will almost certainly be razed altogether soon.

 LOCATION: 1241 N Bronson Ave, Los Angeles, CA 90038